Wishmasterflo/Firmware_flasher/README.md

-# Firmware Flasher script for Oneplus 8 series and Oneplus 9 series
+# Firmware Flasher script for Oneplus devices

 Since the Oneplus 8t and 9r can have different RAM types (DDR4 or DDR5) you always had to check your RAM type before flashing a new Firmware.